 Examples: Crocus, Gladiolus, Freesia, Ixia, Acidanthera.

-A tuber is a swollen stem which is borne underground like a corm, but the similarity ends.
+A tuber is a swollen stem which is born underground like a corm, but the similarity ends there.
 A tuber does not have a basal plate nor is there a protective fibrous covering.
-Futhermore, there is no neat organization of the growing points — a Potato has the classic arrangement of a tuber.
+There is no neat organization of the growing points — a potato has the classic arrangement of a tuber.
 The buds or eyes are scattered over the surface and so stems appear from the sides as well as the top of the structure.
 There is no standard shape, but they are usually squat and knobby.
 Most types of tuber get bigger as the plant grows but others diminish in size.

 Examples: Cyclamen, Gloriosa, Anemone, Eranthis, Begonia.

 The rhizome, corm and tuber are all bulbous types which are thickened stems filled with nutrients to support the growing plant.
 Rhizomes differ from the others by growing horizontally and spreading outwards either partly or completely below the soil surface.
 The main growing point is at the tip of the rhizome, but other buds are formed along the upper surface and along the sides.
 Roots develop from buds on the underside of the rhizome.
 Most rhizomes are easy to propagate as the long and branching stem can be cut into segments for planting — make sure each piece has roots and at least one bud.

 Examples: Convallaria, Canna, Achimenes, Zantedeschia, Agapanthus.